-The current estimated population within and outside the Twin Peaks HMA for 2019 is 3,506 wild horses and 632 burros.
+The current population within and outside the Twin Peaks HMA for 2019 is 2,338 wild horses, 520 burros, and 39 mules.
 The actions which have influenced today's wild horse and burro population are primarily wild horse and burro gathers, which have resulted in the capture of wild horses and burros, removal of excess wild horses and burros, and release of wild horses and burros back into the HMA (see Appendix M for the historical gather and release record for the Twin Peaks HMA).